xtapx-labs/.github/profile/README.md

 **Provenance and Ownership:** Developing tamper-resistant digital histories for high-value items using dynamic NFC signatures to create immutable chains of custody and combat counterfeiting in resale markets.

-**Environmental Intelligence Systems:** Consent-first adaptive environments that respond to feedback inputs, with ML-driven soundscapes balancing personal and group preferences in shared spaces.
+**Ambient Intelligence:** Consent-first adaptive environments that respond to feedback inputs, with ML-driven soundscapes balancing personal and group preferences in shared spaces.

 **UX-Security Paradox:** Analyzing trade-offs between intuitive interactions and robust defenses, including social engineering risks, to inform resilient architectures.